When is scalar multiplication decidable?: Introduction

 \begin{thmB} Let $S\subseteq \R$.
 Then the structure $(\R,<,+,\Z,(\lambda_b)_{b\in S})$ defines the same sets as exactly one of the following structures: \begin{itemize} \item[(i)] $(\R,<,+,\Z)$, \item[(ii)] $(\R,<,+,\Z,\lambda_a)$, for some quadratic $a\in \R\setminus \Q$, \item[(iii)] $(\R,<,+,\cdot,\Z)$. \end{itemize} \end{thmB}

 The three cases are indeed exclusive.
+By Theorem A, a structure in (ii) does not define full multiplication on $\R$.
 Using the results in \cite{weis} or \cite{ivp}, one can show that $(\R,<,+,\Z)$ does not define any dense and codense subset of $\R$, while the structures in (ii) do\footnote{For a definable dense set in $\Cal S_a$, see \cite[Proof of Theorem C]{HT}.}.
-Theorem B can be restated in terms of vector spaces.
+As a corollary of Theorem B, we obtain the following generalization of Theorem A.

 \begin{thmC} Let $K$ be a subfield of $\R$.
 The theory of the ordered $K$-vector space $\R$ expanded by a predicate for $\Z$ is decidable if and only if $K$ is a quadratic field. \end{thmC}